 I’ll probably attempt at least some form of giveaway/competition once the book is out, so stay tuned if you want to get involved with winning stuff.
 It seems a nice way of doing a plug without boringly begging.

 Aside from that, trying to improve this website.
 Make it clearer, more visually appealing and buy-my-stuff orientated.
-For example, the Works page now has more images and clear demarcation, less bland bulleted listing.

 Of course, anyone who has the words “writer” in their Twitter bio has probably been followed by a lot of random authors with a massive amount of followers, suspiciously similar number of people they follow, thousands of tweets about their book and almost nothing else.